engineerbaz/BAZ-learns/Cloud_Architect/03_HuaweiCloud.md

 3. Enhance High Speed Network (High quality, speed and low latency for internal network for BMS each other communicate each other )
 4. User Defined VLAN ()
 5. InfiiniBrand (For HPC project, low latency and high Bandwidth - Works between servers for duplication, replication)

+## IMS
+Image Management System.
+- Public
+- Private
+- Shared
+- Market place

+### Scenario - Migrating Servers to the Cloud or in the Cloud

+Import local images to cloud platform
+- VMDK
+- VHD
+- QCOW2
+- RAW

+Other types needs to be converted first using OpenSource software **qemu image** or Huawei Tool **qemu image Huawei**

+### Scenario - Deploying a Specific Software Enviornment
+You can use shared of Marketplace images to quickly build custom Software Enviornment without having to manually configuration

+### Scenario -  Backup Server
+create an image from an ECS to back up the ECS.For regulare backup CSBS and VBS can be used.

+**iso** image can be used to create image for creating ECS.

+**Create a System Disk Image from a Windows ECS** Start --> Configure a Windows ECS --> Install CloudBase-Init ---> Instal the PV driver and UVP VMTools --> Use Windows ECS to create a System Disk ---> End